Tulu language: Writing system

 The various historical inscriptions of Tulu found around Barkur and Kundapura are in the Tigalari script.
 Historically, Brahmins of Tulu Nadu and Havyaka Brahmins used the Tigalari script to write Vedas and other Sanskrit works.
 The Tulu script is descended from the Brahmi through the Grantha script.
 It is a sister script of the Malayalam script.
 However, very few works written in vernacular languages like Kannada and Tulu are available.
 Hence, the Tulu script was employed by Tulu Brahmins to write Tulu and Kannada languages apart from the Kannada script.
 The National Mission for Manuscripts has conducted several workshops on this script with the help of a scholar, Keladi Gunda Jois.
 In the 18th century, the use of the Kannada script for writing Tulu and non-availability of print in the Tulu script contributed to the marginalization of the Ruling Tulu script.
 The script is studied by few scholars and manuscriptologists for research and religious purposes.
 The Kannada script has become the contemporary script for the Tulu language gradually.
 All contemporary works and literature are done in the Kannada script.

-The Tulu characterset was approved by Central Institute of Indian Languages in 2021.
+The Tulu characterset was approved by the Central Institute of Indian Languages in 2021.

 The Tulu-Tigalari resembles the Malayalam script.
 The Tulu and Kannada alphabets include a stress on vowels with "a" and "o" sounds.